How to Build an MVP: A Step-by-Step Guide by Uptech

 You can go with the traditional ways, such as conducting user interviews and surveys to understand the target audience's needs in terms of functionality.

-For example, when working on the Nomad case — a real estate app for buying and renting homes — we at Uptech followed these approaches during the discovery phase of the project.
+Here’s anotherexample from our practice, when working on the Nomad case, a real estate app for buying and renting homes, we at Uptech followed these approaches during the discovery phase of the project.
 Our team conducted extensive user interviews, similar to the strategies mentioned, to get a complete picture of the functionality needs of our target audience.
 Owing to this, we managed to tailor the Nomad app's features to precisely meet user expectations, showcasing the effectiveness of directly engaging with users to shape MVP development.

 how to build mvp